 This is an authentic brass double stack fresnel light, salvaged from a once working vessel.
 The red Fresnel lens are vivid red and are in great condition.

 Red lights were used to indicate the left side (port side) of a vessel when traveling on the sea at night.
 It hasn’t been proven but folk stories have spread around that the term “posh” originated as an acronym P.O.S.H. (standing for “Port Out, Starboard Home) used by British Cruise-Liners when describing the cabin arrangements for their rich passengers who would pay extra to face the sunny (southern) side of the ship when crossing the Atlantic to and from America.

-This double stacked port side light is in good condition with slight color dis figuration on the bottom.
+This double stacked port side light is in good condition.
 This light weighs 22.9 pounds and measures 16 inches tall.
 Additionally, this light is 8 inches in length and 7 inches in width.
 There are 3 holes on the bottom of this fixture to mount easily onto the surface of your choice.

 We have installed a new Westinghouse UL-Listed bulb fixture and wiring that is rated for up to 250 volts.
 This light takes a normal screw in house bulb of 75 watts or less.

 **Light is photographed unwired, If you would like to order it unwired just contact us by phone, text, or email. **

 If you have any questions about this item or any other product listed on our website, please call us at 574-870-1571.
 We are available seven days per week, 8 a.m. to 9 p.m. eastern standard time.

 Our goal is to ship your items within 1-2 business days of purchase.
 Custom orders may have a longer processing time.